syeo66/voidweaver/docs/DEVELOPMENT.md

 - Debug output with proper debugPrint() usage
 - Graceful fallbacks for missing data
 - UTF-8 encoding handled with proper byte decoding and malformed character support
+- Input validation prevents crashes from malformed user data
+- Sanitization of all user inputs to remove control characters and prevent security issues

 ## Development Patterns